 - 1. Full Contact Football drills or live game simulations where live action occurs (11 on 11 or 7 on 7) - 2.
 Live Contact Contact at game speed where players execute full tackles at a competitive pace taking players to the ground. - 3.
-Thud Initiation of contact at or up to full speed with no pre-determined winner and no take-down to the ground. - New definition of contact, this drill was previously considered "non-contact".
+Thud Initiation of contact at or up to full speed with no pre-determined winner and no take-down to the ground.

+Note: This definition of this contact drill was previously considered "non-contact".